 While these eggs don’t need anything other than a sprinkle of salt while whipping the egg whites, maybe a pinch of white pepper, a finely grated cheese is also a nice addition to the egg whites.

-Although honestly, I wouldn’t add anything to detract from the beautiful bright white of the eggs.
-Cheese will dull their appearance and maybe reduce the fluffy cloud just a little.
+However, I honestly wouldn’t add anything to detract from the beautiful bright white of the eggs.
+Most any type of cheese will dull their appearance.

 How To Make Cloud Eggs